Striking Amazon workers mean Prime Day shopping is crossing a virtual picket line

 As you’re perusing Amazon for Prime Day deals, keep in mind that warehouse workers in Germany and Minnesota are striking today to protest their working conditions.

-In Germany, the protests started at seven Amazon sites across the country on Sunday night when, according to Reuters, around 2,000 people walked out, with more expected to join today.
+In Germany, the protests started at seven Amazon sites across the country on Sunday night when, according to Reuters, who spoke to a labor union, around 2,000 people walked out, with more expected to join today.
 The workers want better pay and conditions, marching with the motto “No more discount on our incomes.”
 Per Reuters, Germany is Amazon’s biggest market after the United States.

 While the incident in Germany is not the first time that Amazon worker unions in Europe have staged strikes on Prime Day, the walkout in Minnesota is reportedly the first of its kind in the United States timed to coincide with Prime Day.
 Workers at an Amazon fulfillment center in Shakopee, Minnesota, are walking out for a six-hour period timed to overlap with both morning and evening warehouse shifts.